California requires vaccines, tests for teachers and staff

 Newsom announced the new policy at a San Francisco Bay Area school that reopened earlier this week to in-person classes.
 Many California schools are back in session, with others starting in the coming weeks.

-“We think this is the right thing to do and we think this is a sustainable way to keeping our schools open and to address the number one anxiety that parents like myself have for young children,” said Newsom, who is a father of four.
+“We think this is the right thing to do, and we think this is a sustainable way to keeping our schools open and to address the number one anxiety that parents like myself have for young children,” said Newsom, who is a father of four.
+“That is knowing that the schools are doing everything in their power to keep our kids safe.”

-The new requirement affects California's 320,000 public school teachers and tens of thousands of others — from cafeteria employees to cleaners and even school volunteers.

 California, like the rest of the country, has seen a troubling surge in COVID-19 infections because of the delta variant, which represents the vast majority of new cases.
-It has affected children more than previous strains of the virus.
+It has affected children more than previous strains of the virus, prompting a growing number of teachers unions to ease earlier opposition to vaccine mandates.

+California’s two largest teachers unions, both powerful political allies to the governor, said Wednesday they fully supported Newsom’s policy.

+The California Teachers Association and the California Federation of Teachers both cited state and national polling that indicates nearly 90% of educators have been vaccinated but said the rising spread of the delta variant, particularly among children, makes the new policy necessary.
+Children under 12 are not yet eligible to be vaccinated.

-While Hawaii Gov. David Ige announced last week that all Department of Education staffers would be required to disclose their vaccination status or face weekly testing, California's order is far more sweeping, applying to all staff who work in both public and private schools.
+While Hawaii Gov. David Ige announced last week that all Department of Education staffers would be required to disclose their vaccination status or face weekly testing, California’s order is far more sweeping, applying to all staff who work in both public and private schools in the country's most populous state.

 Over the past few weeks, Newsom has mandated that all health care workers must be fully vaccinated and required that all state employees get vaccinated or choose weekly testing.

-For schools, Newsom had already issued a mask mandate that applies to teachers and students but until Wednesday had left the decision of whether to require vaccines up to local districts.
+For schools, Newsom had already issued a mask mandate that applies to teachers and students.
+But until Wednesday, he had left the decision of whether to require vaccines up to local districts.

-California’s two largest teachers unions — the California Teachers Association and the California Federation of Teachers — said they fully supported Newsom’s policy.

-Both unions cited state and national polling that indicates nearly 90% of educators have been vaccinated but said the rising spread of the delta variant, particularly among children, makes the new policy necessary.
+Newsom pushed for a full return to in-person learning this fall.
+But his mask mandate for schools has angered some parents and been criticized by Republican candidates vying to replace him.

+Several of the GOP candidates criticized the new plan Wednesday.
+Former San Diego Mayor Kevin Faulconer, who has encouraged everyone to get vaccinated, said state officials “should not be pushing uniform statewide orders on every school district across the state” but should leave it to local districts.

-Details of how the new policy will be enforced were not announced, and labor unions say those logistics still need to be worked out.
+Details of how the new policy will be enforced were not announced.
+Labor unions say those logistics still need to be worked out.

 Matthew Hardy, a spokesman for the California Federation of Teachers, said the union supports the plan that allows an option for testing.